Gitcrt5/TableTalk/replit.md

 - June 25, 2025.
 Added PostgreSQL database integration with proper schema and migrations
 - June 25, 2025.
 Fixed PBN parser validation to ensure actualBidding field is properly initialized for all hands
 - June 25, 2025.
 Fixed hand display navigation and layout issues, made hand display more compact and consistent across screen sizes
+- June 27, 2025.
+Integrated TableTalk logo into header and favicon
+- June 27, 2025.
+Updated card display to show tens as "T" instead of "10" for cleaner single-character formatting
+- June 27, 2025.
+Implemented Replit authentication system with user login/logout, landing page for unauthenticated users, and proper session management

 ## TODO List & Future Enhancements